 Osteoporosis is a prevalent disease, particularly among the elderly, resulting in the loss of bone tissue.
 In osteoporosis, bone loses calcium, becomes thinner and may disappear completely, according to Wei.
 Osteomalacia is a softening of the bones, according to the Mayo Clinic.
 It is often caused by a vitamin D deficiency and results from a defect in the bone-building process.
 Osteoporosis, on the other hand, develops in previously constructed bones.

 Arthritis is a group of more than 100 inflammatory diseases that damage joints and their surrounding structures.
-Arthritis can attack joints, joint capsules, the surrounding tissue, or throughout the body.
-It usually affects the joints of the neck, shoulders, hands, lower back, hips, or knees.
-“The diagnosis is suspected by a careful history and physical exam and confirmed through laboratory and imaging studies.
-Treatment depends on the type of arthritis,” Wei said.
+Arthritis can attack joints, joint capsules, the surrounding tissue or parts throughout the body.
+It usually affects the joints of the neck, shoulders, hands, lower back, hips or knees.
+"The diagnosis is suspected by a careful history and physical exam and confirmed through laboratory and imaging studies.
+Treatment depends on the type of arthritis," Wei said.

 About 90 percent of people will experience lower back pain at some point in their lives, according to Dr. James Nace of LifeBridge Health.
 "Patients can often be helped with things such as anti-inflammatory medications, but in some cases may need treatments such as topical medications, patches or electrical stimulation."

 One of the much rarer diseases of the skeletal system is bone cancer.
 It may originate in the bones or spread there from another part of the body.
-In the United States, primary bone cancers accounts for less than 1 percent of all cancer cases, according to the American Cancer Society.
+The American Cancer Society estimates around 3,450 new cases will be diagnosed for bones and joint cancer and around 1,590 people will die from it in 2018 in the United States.
+Bone cancer accounts for less than 0.2 percent of all cancers, according to the American Cancer Society.
 Cancers that metastasize — originate from other parts of the body and then spread to the bones — are much more common than primary bone cancer.

 Bone cancer is a malignancy arising in the bones and supporting structures such as cartilage, according to Dr. Robert Christie, medical oncologist and hematologist at Virginia Cancer Specialists, a practice in The U.S. Oncology Network.
 "Unfortunately, these bone cancers are often seen in younger patients in their 20s and 30s versus lung cancer and breast cancer which are typically diagnosed later in life."